TamberP/cowMachine/README.md

     + Data stack
     + Return stack
     + Interrupt stack
-* Memory-mapped I/O [Which doesn't I, and only some O, at present.]
+* Memory-mapped I/O (Simulated as a pair of ports that read and write to files/named-pipes/whatever you want to plug into it.)